Coronavirus: Information for Refugees & Asylum Seekers

 People who are currently going through legal proceedings against BAMF's decision are not affected by this regulation.
 You can find out more about the Dublin procedure and your possibilities in our chapter "Dublin procedure".

 If you find yourself in a Dublin procedure, make sure to seek advice from a lawyer or counselling centre.
 Contact the Refugee Council or Proasyl in your state if you need help finding a lawyer/counselling centre.

 Yes.
 You can apply for asylum at the branch office of the Federal Office for Migration and Refugees that is responsible for you.
-Everyone there is required to wear a mask and keep a minimum distance.
 In some branch offices, it may not be possible to apply for asylum personally on site.
 If that is the case, you can submit your asylum application in writing.

 As soon as you are registered in an Initial Reception Centre ("Erstaufnahmeeinrichtung"), you will receive proof of arrival ("Ankunftsnachweis ") and an invitation to the branch office responsible for you, or -in case you have to submit your asylum application in writing- an asylum application form.

 After you fill out and sign the application form, It will be sent to the Federal Office for Migration and Refugees (BAMF) together with a copy of your proof of arrival.
 The BAMF will then send you a temporary stay permit ("Aufenthaltsgestattung").
 You will also be sent an invitation for a hearing session eventually.
 You can find out more at bamf.de.
 You can learn more about asylum application and hearing in our chapter “Asylum Procedure”.